Curriculum, Enrollment, and Graduation

 Transfer Student Credit Requirements at MSU-Bozeman

-To graduate with a baccalaureate degree from Montana State University, transfer students must earn not less than thirty MSU credits and a minimum 2.0 cumulative GPA, as well as meet the curriculum requirements for a degree.
+To graduate with a baccalaureate degree from Montana State University, transfer students must earn no less than thirty MSU credits and maintain a minimum 2.0 cumulative GPA, in addition to meeting the curriculum requirements for a degree.
 Furthermore, twenty-three of the last thirty credits earned to meet graduation requirements must be MSU credits.
 For an associate degree, transfer students must earn at least 15 credits at MSU with a minimum 2.0 cumulative GPA.

 Correspondence Credits and Extension Courses

-No more than thirty semester credits earned by correspondence, extension, or continuing education from accredited colleges or universities may be counted toward graduation.
-However, special circumstances may warrant consideration, and approval of such courses is on a case-by-case basis.
+No more than thirty semester credits earned through correspondence, extension, or continuing education from accredited colleges or universities may be counted toward graduation.
+However, special circumstances may warrant consideration, and the approval of such courses is on a case-by-case basis.

 Advanced Standing